 While literature refers to the historic wartime track as 96 kilometres in length, today’s track measures roughly 165 kilometres including side trips and detours, which is the distance you will be walking on this tour.
 This equates to around 20 kilometres per day.

 The physical challenges of the Kokoda Track are immense.
 Expect long, demanding days of hiking through steep, sometimes slippery terrain, often to points of high altitude and under a hot sun.
+Mornings are early, with the daily trek commencing at sunrise.
 You will be required to complete a Passenger Self-Assessment form for this trip, available from your booking agent.
 We also recommend you undertake a training program before you begin.

 Due to the strenuous nature of the trek, the minimum age for this trip is 18 years old.
 Bookings for minors, even if accompanied by a parent, cannot be accepted.